ofemiashiru/CI_MS2_QSG/README.md

 11. I want users to be able to contact us.
 12. I do not want users to use browser back button if they are looking for a page that does not exist.
 13. Inform users that the game will be coming to App store and Google Play soon
+14. I want users to take a quiz and test their video game knowledge.

 ## Scope